php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The PHP reserved words `int`, `true`, `object`, `float`, `false`, `mixed`, `bool`, `null`, `numeric`, `string` and `resource` MUST be in lower case

-Namespace, Strict Types and Use Declarations
+Strict Types, Namespace, and Use Declarations
 --------------------------------------------

-When present, there MUST be one blank line before the `namespace` declaration.
+When present, there MUST be one blank line after the `declare` declaration.

 When present, there MUST be one blank line after the `namespace` declaration.

+When present, the `namespace` declaration MUST go after the `declare` declaration.

 When present, all `use` declarations MUST go after the `namespace` declaration.